GraphAllocBench: A Flexible Benchmark for Preference-Conditioned Multi-Objective Policy Learning: Background

 Several benchmarks have been proposed for multi-objective optimization and reinforcement learning.
 For multi-objective optimization problems, examples include DTLZ ~\cite{Deb2005} and WFG ~\cite{WFG}, which are primarily traditional multi-objective optimization problems, where we are varying decision variables to approximate mostly continuous objective functions and Pareto Fronts.
 These benchmarks offer expandable and flexible testcases for multi-objective optimization.
 However, these benchmarks are not easily adaptable for MORL tasks involving sequential decision making, non-continuous Pareto Fronts, or high dimensional observation spaces such as graphs.

-Common benchmarks for MORL include game environments, for instance those in Multi-Objective Gymnasium ~\cite{felten_toolkit_2023} such as Deep Sea Treasure (DST) ~\cite{deepseatreasure2011} and Fruit Tree Navigation (FTN) ~\cite{fruittreenavigation2019}.
+Common benchmarks for MORL include game environments, for instance those in Multi-Objective Gymnasium ~\cite{felten_toolkit_2023} such as Deep Sea Treasure (DST) ~\cite{deepseatreasure2011} and Fruit Tree Navigation (FTN) ~\cite{envelope}.
 These are game environments, e.g. where an agent tries to accomplish multiple objectives in a 2D grid world or MuJoCo task with continuous action spaces ~\cite{zhu2023paretoefficient}.
 However, these benchmarks are still limited to the mechanics of the game environment itself (limited action and observation spaces), and it is difficult to design custom scenarios and objective functions to challenge the RL model.
-Even though variants of these problems ~\cite{ReviewOfDST} have also been introduced to increase the size of the observation space and number of objectives, these variants are still non-expandable and normally focus on small action and observation spaces, with a limited number of objectives, often just 2-3 objectives ~\cite{zhu2023paretoefficient}.
-GraphAllocBench addresses these gaps by providing a curated benchmark problem set designed using our sandbox environment, CityPlannerEnv.
+Even though variants of these problems ~\cite{ReviewOfDST} have also been introduced to increase the size of the observation space and number of objectives, these variants are still non-expandable and normally focus on small action and observation spaces, with limited number of objectives, often just 2-3 objectives ~\cite{zhu2023paretoefficient}.

+GraphAllocBench addresses these gaps along three axes that existing benchmarks lack: (1) customizable objectives, enabling deliberate design of Pareto Front geometry; (2) scalable bipartite graph structure, exposing the limits of MLP-based approaches; and (3) complementary evaluation metrics (PNDS and OS) that go beyond hypervolume: PNDS measures prediction reliability, while OS is a preference-specific metric that measures preference alignment.